microsoft/SQL_LogScout/README.md

 1. Start the tool via SQL_LogScout.cmd when the issue is happening
 1. Select which SQL instance you want to diagnose from a numbered list
 1. Pick the [Scenario](#scenarios) from a menu list (based on the issue under investigation).
 Scenario names can optionally be passed as parameters to the main script (see [Parameters](#Examples))
-1. Stop the collection when you are ready (by typing "stop")
+1. Stop the collection when you are ready (by typing "stop" or "STOP")

 # Examples: